5 Ways to Make Your Vendor Experience Better

 2. Embrace Vendor Portal Technology

 If you’re still relying on email attachments, phone calls, and manual data entry for vendor interactions, you’re likely creating more work for everyone.
-A dedicated vendor portal will be invaluable for your vendors.
+A dedicated vendor portal will be invaluable for your vendors, as well as your own team.

 How it helps: